EFWob/RetroRadio/README.md

 retrieved and executed as commands-list (whith each command being seperated by semicolon).

 ## Startup event
-If the key-value-pair _::start = value_ is defined, the associated value is retreived and executed as commands-list.
+If the key-value-pair _::start = value_ is defined, the associated _value_ is retrieved and executed as commands-list.
-The 'event' is generated after setup is finished just before the first _call to loop()_.
+The 'event' is generated after everything else in _setup()_ is finished just before the first _call to loop()_ (So network is up and running, preferences are read, VS module is initialized.
+I. e. ready to play).

 If you set _::start = volume = 70;preset = 0_ in the preferences, then at start the radio will always tune to _preset_0_ and set the volume to level 70.